aaronn/django-rest-framework-passwordless/README.rst

         # The message sent to mobile users logging in.
 Takes one string.
         'PASSWORDLESS_MOBILE_VERIFICATION_MESSAGE': "Enter this verification code: %s",

+        # Automatically send verification email or sms when a user changes their alias.
+        'PASSWORDLESS_AUTO_SEND_VERIFICATION_TOKEN': False,
     }

 Todo